vzool/docs/api/reference.md

 ### Password Reset Request

-The API will send an email to the requested user’s email containing a link with a short-lived reset token.
+The API will send an email to the requested user’s email containing a link with a short-lived reset token link.
 This reset token can be used to finish the password reset flow.

-The reset token is a JWT token that include the user id, email, type (`reset_password`) and expiration time.
+The reset token is a JWT token that includes the user id, email, type (`reset_password`), and expiration time.

 ```http
 POST /[project]/auth/password/request